-Words like strategy, strategic thinking, strategic thinker and strategic leadership have all become buzzwords that managers use in executive and team meetings and candidates put on their résumés without truly understanding the nuts and bolts of it all.
+Words such as strategy, strategic thinker, strategic thinking, and strategic leadership are all corporate jargon and have become buzzwords that managers normally use in executive and team meetings and aspiring candidates put on their résumés & CVs without truly understanding the nuts and bolts of it all.

-Many qualified candidates and experienced managers don’t actually know what strategic thinking is or what it looks like.
+But the truth is many qualified candidates and experienced corporate managers don’t actually know what the real strategic thinking is or what it looks like.

-In other words, Strategic thinking is a process that defines the manner in which people think about, assess, view, and create the future for themselves and others.
-Strategic thinking is an extremely effective and valuable tool.
-One can apply strategic thinking to arrive at decisions that can be related to your work or personal life.
+In other words, Strategic thinking is a sort of process that defines a unique manner in which people normally think about, assess, view, and create the future for themselves and others.
+Strategic thinking is and can be an extremely effective and valuable tool if applied well.
+For example, one can apply strategic thinking to make effective and well thought out decisions that can be related to his/her work or personal life.

-Strategic thinking involves developing an entire set of Critical Skills. which are crucial to becoming a Strategic Thinker.
+However, strategic thinking all about developing an entire set of Critical Skills, which are crucial to becoming a good Strategic Thinker.
 Here is the list of Critical Skills that the best strategic thinkers possess and use every day.

 Strategic thinkers have the ability to use the left (logical) and right (creative) sides of their brains.
-This skill takes practice as well as confidence and can be tremendously valuable.
+This skill of using the left and right side of the brain takes a tremendous amount of practice as well as confidence and can be tremendously valuable.

-Strategic thinkers have the ability to develop a clearly defined and focused business vision OR personal vision.
+Strategic thinkers are visionary, they are able to develop a clearly defined and focused business vision OR personal vision.
 Strategic thinkers are skilled at both thinking with a strategic purpose as well as creating a visioning process.
-They have both skills and they use them to complement each other.
+They have both the skills and they always use them to complement each other.

-Strategic thinkers have the ability to clearly define their objectives and develop a strategic action plan with each objective broken down into tasks and each task having a list of needed resources and a specific timeline.
+Strategic thinkers are equipped with the ability to clearly understand and define their objectives and develop a strategic action plan with each objective broken down into tasks and each task has a list of needed resources and a specific timeline.

 Strategic thinkers are amazingly aware and perceptive.
-Strategic thinkers will recognize internal and external clues, often subtle, to help guide future direction and realize opportunities for them and their companies or organizations.
+Strategic thinkers are good at recognizing internal and external clues quickly, often subtle, to help guide future direction and realize opportunities for them and their companies or organizations.

-Great strategic thinkers will listen, hear and understand what is said and will read and observe whatever they can so that they will have very helpful and strategic information to guide them.
+Great strategic thinkers will first listen, hear and understand what is said and will read and observe carefully whatever they can so that they will have very helpful and strategic information to guide them.

-Strategic thinkers are committed to lifelong learners and learn from each of their experiences.
-They use their experiences to enable them to think better on strategic issues.
+Strategic thinkers are committed to lifelong learning and learn from each of their experiences.
+They use their personal experiences which enables them to think better on strategic issues.

-The best and greatest strategic thinkers take time out for themselves.
+The best thing about the greatest strategic thinkers is that they take time out for themselves.
 Their time out maybe in the form of a retreat, a walk in a special environment; relaxing in a comfortable chair, or an afternoon in a quiet place, or their laptop computer with “their thinking caps” on.

 Strategic thinkers are committed to and seek advice from others.
-They may use a coach, a mentor, a peer advisory group or some other group that they can confide in and offer up ideas for feedback.
+They may use a coach, ask a mentor, look for a peer advisory group or some other group that they can confide in and offer up ideas for feedback.

-Strategic thinkers have the ability to balance their tremendous amount of creativity with a sense of realism and honesty about what is achievable in the longer term.
-This ability to balance does not deter them in their thinking.
+Strategic thinkers have a sense of realism and honesty which enables them to balance their tremendous amount of creativity.
+They know what is achievable in the longer term.
+This ability and quality to balance does not deter them in their visionary thinking.
 Sometimes they refer to themselves as realistic optimists.

 Strategic thinkers have the ability to be non-judgmental.
-They do not allow themselves to be held back or restricted by judging their own thinking or the thinking of others when ideas are initially being developed and shared.
-This is especially true during any “brainstorming” exercises to ensure a flow of great ideas.
-There will be time to test the ideas after the “brainstorming” is concluded.
+They usually do not allow themselves to be restricted by judging their own thinking or the thinking of others when ideas are initially being developed and shared.
+This is especially true and witnessed during any “brainstorming” exercises or sessions to ensure a flow of great ideas.
+Then comes the time to test those discussed ideas after the “brainstorming” is concluded.

 Strategic thinkers have the ability to be patient and not rush to conclusions and judgments.
-Great ideas and thoughts require time to develop into great success in the future to reach your defined vision.
+They know that great ideas and thoughts require some time to develop into great success in the future to reach desired defined vision.

 Hence, the benefits of strategic thinking are twofold.
 The advantage is not just for achieving organizational goals.

 If you apply these strategic thinking principles to areas of career advancement, relationship development, networking, and brand development.
-You will surely experience immense professional & personal benefit, and you can also become a Strategic Thinker.
+It is certain that we will experience and get immense professional & personal benefits, and you can also become a Strategic Thinker.